adler-j/ryanwattersme/_articles/trying-yet-again.md

 ---
-title: Testing Date Sorting
+title: Trying Yet Again
-subtitle: Seeing about this whole date sorting bullshit
+subtitle: Playing with date sorting
 description: How now brown cow.
 The big black bug bled blue blood.
 She sells seashells by the seashore.
+There once was an old man who lived in a shoe.
 layout: article
 categories: foo
 tags: hello, goodbye, yes